Withdrawals and penalties

 These encumbrances will block provision of a range of important services such as library access, results release and graduation.

-Where such encumbrances have been applied, students will be advised of the reason for this encumbrance and the steps required to have the encumbrance removed.
+Where such encumbrances have been applied, students will be advised via letter of the reason for this encumbrance and the steps required to have the encumbrance removed.

 Termination of enrolment due to non-payment of fees

-Your enrolment will be terminated If you have breached specified due dates and you owe more than $300 in any study period.
+Your enrolment will be terminated if you have breached specified due dates and you owe more than $300 in total.
+This is a total across all study periods.

 When your enrolment is terminated you will lose access to all Deakin University services including CloudDeakin, email, StudentConnect and the library.

-You can apply for re-instatement in the same academic year, provided that you pay all outstanding fees and charges, and do not hold a Commonwealth Supported Place (CSP).
-A re-instatement charge of $200 will also apply.
+You can apply for re-instatement in the same academic year, provided you pay all outstanding fees and charges, and do not hold a Commonwealth Supported Place (CSP).
+A re-instatement charge of $220 will also apply.

 The application for re-instatement must be made within two weeks of your enrolment being discontinued.
 Your enrolment will not be re-instated into the study period after this time.